 Winter training isn’t about being strict—it’s about “just getting out”

-It’s not necessary to be overly strict with your workouts during the winter; they don’t even need to be that structured.
+Here’s the cool thing about winter training: you do NOT have to be overly strict with yourself or your training schedule.
+In fact, the most important part of winter training is just to keep up the consistency: keep moving.
 The idea is that your winter workouts shouldn’t be stressful—they should just be a simple part of your routine.
 A good rule of thumb is that in one week, if you just do: a few aerobic training sessions, one day of intensity and keep up your core and strength routines, you’ll already be equipped with a solid base for the rest of your year’s training.
 Try not to get caught up in the logistics of your winter training, and just get into a casual flow with these three types of workouts.

-Winter running essentials—invest in a few crucial pieces of winter running gear
+Winter running essentials—here are the crucial pieces of gear you need.

 Equipment is the first base you’ve definitely got to cover when facing a long winter.
 When you’re up against cold, freezing rain or show, it can be truly miserable to get out day after day if you don’t have the right equipment (trust us, we’ve been there.)
 In order to enjoy your time outdoors—and thus maintain your motivation for continuing to get out regularly—it’s worth making sure you’ve got your equipment game taken care of.

-- A good base, mid- and outer-layer.
+- 3 key layers: a good base, mid- and outer-layer.
 Dressing in layers allows you to strip down/layer up during different points in your workout.
 A great place to start is with a good base layer.
 This will keep your body warm throughout your workout.
 On top of that, if you’re dealing with particularly cold conditions, you can add a thicker second layer.
 Finally, a good third layer like a windbreaker or rain jacket will keep out…well…wind and rain.

 Depending on the conditions, you can mix all three layers, or maybe you just need layers one and three.
 It totally depends on what you’re most comfortable with.
 Have a question?
 Send us an email to firstname.lastname@example.org and we’ll help you pick the gear that’s best for where you live and run!

-- Gloves, socks and hat.
+- Gloves, socks and a hat.
 When running outside in the winter, you’ve got to make sure that your extremities are well taken care of.
-All the layers in the world won’t do much if you’ve got bare hands or freezing feet—so three key pieces of gear in your winter arsenal should be: a good pair of gloves, socks and a hat.
-If your local trails or roads accumulate a lot of snow or ice, make sure that your shoes have sufficient grip…and if not, it’s worth investing in some micro-crampons.
+All the layers in the world won’t do much if you’ve got bare hands or freezing feet—so three key pieces of gear in your winter arsenal should be: a good pair of gloves, socks and a hat (or a running ear warmer/Buff if you like to run with a ponytail.)
+If your local trails or roads accumulate a lot of snow or ice, make sure that your shoes have sufficient grip…and if not, it’s probably worth investing in some micro-crampons.
 There are lots of great options on the market (if you need advice, shoot us an email to email@example.com) so snow and ice shouldn’t be an excuse for not getting out in the winter. 🙂

-Setting spring and summer goals: a motivation booster
+Setting spring and summer goals: a huge motivation booster

-Another thing that you can do to keep yourself motivated throughout the winter is to sign up for a summer race as soon as you can.
+Another really important thing that you can do to keep yourself motivated throughout the winter is to sign up for a summer race (or, since none of us know what 2021 is going to look like, set a personal goal) as soon as you can.
 It doesn’t matter if it’s an ultra or a 5k—the act of training for something concrete will serve you more than you might realize.

-That being said, it’s also helpful to sign up for a spring race.
-This can be a road or cross country race; again, the point here is to give your brain something concrete to look towards, and to give purpose to your days of winter training.
-Having a spring race will also help better-prepare you for any upcoming summer races.
 Another good tip is to tell your family and friends about your spring and summer races and goals.
-Accountability is huge in staying motivated, and it’ll help you stay focused on your goals when you’ve told others about your upcoming races.
+Accountability is huge in staying motivated, and it’ll help you stay focused on your goals when you’ve told others about what you’ve got coming up.

 Have you heard about our Pro Athlete collaborations?
-Start training with a plan designed by Hillary Allen–for just $6.25 / week.
+Start training with a plan designed by The North Face runner Hillary Allen–for just $6 / week.

 Consistency > Volume

 To stay motivated throughout the winter, it’s a good idea to incorporate some specific workouts like strides or intensity into your weekly training.
 Build this into your routine now, and you’ll set yourself up to remain consistent throughout your heavier months of training.
-This way, when you start to increase your volume later in the season, your body will already feel nimble and “awake”—which will also give you more confidence when it comes to train specifically for your summer and fall races.
-A great workout is strides, which are written into all of our free training plans.
-Want to learn about how to correctly run a stride?
-Read our stride guide.
+This way, when you start to increase your volume later in the season, your body will already feel nimble and “awake”—which will also give you more confidence when it comes to train specifically for your summer and fall goals.
+Another great workout is strides, which are written into all of our training plans.
+(Want to learn about how to correctly run a stride?
+Read our stride guide.)

 The trail off-season is also a great time to start building strength.
-If you’re familiar with our training philosophy, you probably already know where we’re going with this: strength, core and jumps routines.
+If you’re familiar with our training philosophy here at Vert, you probably already know where we’re going with this: strength, core and jumps routines are über important for trail runners.
 These three routines are crucial to preventing injury and building trail running success.

 As always, remember that quality is always better than quantity when it comes to these routines.
 It’s better to do fewer reps but to do them well than to do a poor run-through of the whole routine.